RAJESHSRIRAM12/inception-news/README.md

 **InceptionNews - Rebuilding the Story behind the Story**

-Every headline we read is just the final moment of a much longer journey, Somewhere behind the breaking alerts and rapid updates lies the orgin- the first spark that set the entire story in motion.
+Every headline we read is just the final moment of a much longer journey, Somewhere behind the breaking alerts and rapid updates lies the orgin the first spark that set the entire story in motion.
 But in today's fast moving information world the beginning is buried, fragmented or forgotten.

 InceptionNews begins with a simple belief:
 People deserve to understand not just the news but also the path that created it.